An event in C# is a mechanism that allows a class or an object to notify other classes or objects that something has occurred.

 string

-as a parameter and do not return a value. - MyEvent is an event in itself.
+as a parameter and do not return a value. - MyEvent is an event itself.
 It is defined using the previous delegate, preceding the word

 event